For relatives of Guatemala volcano victims, an agonizing wait - Journal du Cameroun

 This small town, some 35 kilometers (20 miles) southwest of Guatemala City, was nearly wiped off the map last Sunday by the violent eruption of the Fuego volcano and the crushing avalanches of earth, ash and glowing lava that followed.

-“They are not animals, they are people,” said Boris Rodriguez, 24, who managed to recover a dozen corpses shortly after one avalanche devastated the village of San Miguel Los Lotes.
-Along with many other mourners, he hopes the bodies, still in the morgue, will soon be returned to family members for burial.
+“They are not animals, they are people,” said Boris Rodriguez, 24, who managed to recover a dozen corpses shortly after an avalanche devastated the village of San Miguel Los Lotes.
+Along with many other mourners, he is waiting for the bodies, still in the morgue, to be returned to family members for burial.

 But some families are losing patience as authorities conduct the methodical process of identifying bodies in the makeshift morgue set up in a local school.
 Dozens of the dead are being kept there.